■ Safety of care:

 - Use your professional judgment to determine which virtual care tools to use and how.
 While some Colleges and health authorities set out specific virtual care products to be used, many do not.
 Resources are available to assist physicians in deciding on an appropriate platform (e.g. Doctors of BC Virtual Care Toolkit [PDF]) and which may be helpful when considering security and privacy safeguards used by different virtual care products, among other features.

-- While some Colleges allow for increased flexibility during the COVID-19 pandemic, licensing requirements vary between jurisdictions.
-For example, the College of Physicians and Surgeons of Nova Scotia permits physicians licensed in Canada to deliver telemedicine services to patients in Nova Scotia, unless specifically restricted from doing so by their home licensing body.
+- While some Colleges allowed for increased flexibility during the COVID-19 pandemic, licensing requirements vary between jurisdictions.
+For example, the College of Physicians and Surgeons of Nova Scotia permits physicians licensed elsewhere in Canada to deliver virtual care to patients in Nova Scotia but they remain subject to the regulation of their home licensing body.
 Other Colleges require special registration and may place conditions on the provision of such services.

 Eligibility for CMPA assistance

-- CMPA members are generally eligible for assistance with matters arising out of virtual care where the medical-legal problem or legal action is initiated in Canada.
-If you are contemplating providing virtual care to patients outside of Canada, contact the CMPA in advance.
+- CMPA members are generally eligible for assistance with matters arising out of a virtual care encounter between a patient ordinarily resident in Canada and a CMPA member, where the patient and member are located in Canada at the time of the encounter and where the medico-legal problem or legal action is initiated in Canada.

-- The COVID-19 pandemic has resulted in the broader implementation and use of virtual care on short notice.
+- The COVID-19 pandemic has resulted in broader implementation and use of virtual care.
 Many of the changes implemented to permit virtual care during the pandemic are likely to continue afterwards.

-- Practical guidance continues to be developed for physicians regarding appropriate clinical practices for virtual care and appropriate tools and procedures to maintain privacy.
+- Practical and regulatory guidance continues to be developed for physicians regarding appropriate clinical practices for virtual care and appropriate tools and procedures to maintain privacy.

-- As virtual care develops, it will continue to be important for health practitioners to keep current with the new and evolving medical-legal issues.
+- As virtual care progresses, it will continue to be important for physicians to keep current with the new and evolving medico-legal issues.